 Nature, in the broadest sense, is equivalent to the natural world, physical world, or material world.
 "Nature" refers to the phenomena of the physical world, and also to life in general.
 It ranges in scale from the subatomic to the cosmic.

+Earth (or, "the earth") is the only planet presently known to support life, and as such, its natural features are the subject of many fields of scientific research.
+Within the solar system, it is third nearest to the sun; it is the largest terrestrial planet and the fifth largest overall.
+Its most prominent climatic features are its two large polar regions, two relatively narrow temperate zones, and a wide equatorial tropical to subtropical region.
+Precipitation varies widely with location, from several metres of water per year to less than a millimetre.
+Seventy-one percent of the Earth's surface is covered by salt-water oceans.
+The remainder consists of continents and islands, with most of the inhabited land in the Northern Hemisphere.
 The atmosphere of the Earth serves as a key factor in sustaining the planetary ecosystem.
 The thin layer of gases that envelops the Earth is held in place by the planet's gravity.
 Dry air consists of 78% nitrogen, 21% oxygen, 1% argon and other inert gases, carbon dioxide, etc.; but air also contains a variable amount of water vapour.
 The atmospheric pressure declines steadily with altitude, and has a scale height of about 8 kilometres at the Earth's surface: the height at which the atmospheric pressure has declined.
 The ozone layer of the Earth's atmosphere plays an important role in depleting the amount of ultraviolet (UV) radiation that reaches the surface.
 As DNA is readily damaged by UV light, this serves to protect life at the surface.
 The atmosphere also retains heat during the night, thereby reducing the daily temperature extremes.

 Oceans, rivers, lakes are included in this planet, too.
 Ocean is a major body of saline water, and a principal component of the hydrosphere.
 Approximately 71% of the Earth's surface is covered by ocean, a continuous body of water that is customarily divided into several principal oceans and smaller seas.
 More than half of this area is over 3,000 meters (9,800 ft) deep.
 A lake is a terrain feature a body of liquid on the surface of a world that is localized to the bottom of basin and moves slowly if it moves at all.
 On Earth, a body of water is considered a lake when it is inland, not part of the ocean, is larger and deeper than a pond, and is fed by a river.
 A river is a natural watercourse, usually freshwater, flowing toward an ocean, a lake, a sea or another river.
 In a few cases, a river simply flows into the ground or dries up completely before reaching another body of water.
 Small rivers may also be called by several other names, including stream, creek, brook, rivulet, and rill; there is no general rule that defines what can be called a river.